AldoAbdn/Escape-Room-Generator/README.md

 Escape rooms are becoming more and more popular however accessibility within the escape room industry has not been heavily researched

 I have incorporated accessibility options within the designer so that designers can specify the accessibility of their designs
+## Structure of the Project
+The project is made up of two main packages.
+One is the client side react app and the other is a node/feathersjs backend server.
+Please refer to the readmes in the client and server folders.
+## Available Scripts
+In the project directory, you can run:
+### `npm start`
+Starts the server project
+### `npm custombuild`
+Builds the react app and puts the build into the servers public folder.
+Refer to the readme in the client folder for the environment variables needed for the client application.
+### `npm buildandstart`
+Runs the custombuild script first and then starts the server.
+Use this command to get the project working on your own machine.
+Please refer to the readmes of the client and server folders.
+### `npm dev`
+Starts both the client server and the main server for easier development of the react application.
+### `npm postinstall`
+Runs npm install in both the client and server package
 ## Use of Project Code
 Please refer to the attached license